vultisig/docs/user-actions/signing-a-transaction.md

 2. On one of your device, prepare the transaction (e.g. Send or Swap).
 When ready, click on **Continue**.&#x20;

-3. Confirm all the details on the Verify screen, check all boxes for the the reminder messages, and click **Sign**.&#x20;
+3. Confirm all the details on the Verify screen, check all boxes for the reminder messages, and click **Sign**.&#x20;

 4. On the Pair screen, a QR code will be generated.
 Choose the correct option: whether your other devices are in the same **Wifi** or **Hotspot** network, or using **Cellular** connection.